xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 $ $(aws ecr get-login --no-include-email --region us-east-1)
 ```

+Note, the $(command) expression is called [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html), which is a shortcut that essentially tells bash to execute the standard output of command.
+If we simply execute the `aws ecr get-login --no-include-email --region us-east-1` command, the stdout is  `docker login -u AWS -p <really really long hash string>`.
+We'd have to copy-paste the whole string into the command line to login.
+Executing the `$(aws ecr get-login --no-include-email --region us-east-1)` command saves us from that extra step.

 For our example, the complete sequence of commands for first and subsequent deploys is:

 ```